nfa1/Cheve-AI/README.md

 # [Cheve-AI](https://cheve-ai-71b54.web.app/)

-### Welcome to Cheve-AI: Invest in Your Community 🌮🎉
 ### Welcome to Cheve-AI: Embracing AI, Social Impact, and Empowerment 🌮🎉

 ¡Hola and welcome to Cheve-AI, your cozy hub for fun, social, microscale angel investing! 🚀 At Cheve-AI, we're all about harnessing the power of community investment to build connections between businesses and the vibrant Latinx communities across North America.
 Our mission is simple: Grow, Advance, and Make a positive impact together! 💖